 The MMU analyzed the causes of outages for the PJM system.
 The metric used was lost generation, which is the product of the duration of the outage and the size of the outage reduction.
-Lost generation can be converted into lost system equivalent availability.201 On a system wide basis, the resultant lost equivalent availability from forced outages is equal to the equivalent forced outage factor (EFOF), the resultant lost equivalent availability from maintenance outages is equal to the equivalent maintenance outage factor (EMOF), and the resultant lost equivalent availability from planned outages is equal to the equivalent planned outage factor (EPOF).
+Lost generation can be converted into lost system equivalent availability.207 On a system wide basis, the resultant lost equivalent availability from forced outages is equal to the equivalent forced outage factor (EFOF), the resultant lost equivalent availability from maintenance outages is equal to the equivalent maintenance outage factor (EMOF), and the resultant lost equivalent availability from planned outages is equal to the equivalent planned outage factor (EPOF).

-The PJM EFOF was 3.5 percent in 2024.
-Table 5-38 shows the causes of EFOF by unit type.
-Forced outages for boiler tube leaks, 14.1 percent of the system EFOF, were the largest single contributor to average system EFOF across all unit types.
+The PJM EFOF was 4.5 percent in the first three months of 2025.
+Table 5-39 shows the causes of EFOF by unit type.
+Forced outages for boiler tube leaks, 21.1 percent of the system EFOF, were the largest single contributor to average system EFOF across all unit types.